GABA

-GABA (gamma-aminobutyric acid, γ-aminobutyric acid) is the chief inhibitory neurotransmitter in the developmentally mature mammalian central nervous system.
+GABA, also known as gamma-aminobutyric acid or γ-aminobutyric acid, is the chief inhibitory neurotransmitter in the developmentally mature mammalian central nervous system.
 Its principal role is reducing neuronal excitability throughout the nervous system.

 GABA is sold as a dietary supplement in many countries.
 It has been traditionally thought that exogenous GABA (i.e., taken as a supplement) does not cross the blood–brain barrier, but data obtained from more recent research (2010s) in rats describes the notion as being unclear.

 The carboxylate form of GABA is γ-aminobutyrate.

 Function

 Neurotransmitter

 Two general classes of GABA receptor are known: